CarbonLDP/carbonldp-js-sdk/doc/README.md

 *Parameters*

-- documentURI: URI of the document container from where the members will be added.
+- documentURI: URI of the document container where the members will be added.
-- members: Array of string URIs or Pointers to add as members.
+- members: Array of URIs or Pointers to add as members.
 - requestOptions

 ##### removeMembers